Simon the Shoemaker: Support

-Archaeological investigations have revealed the remains of a shop near the Tholos in the southwest corner of the Agora of Athens which has yielded quantities of hobnails and a pot base with the word "Simon's" (ΣΙΜΟΝΟΣ) inscribed on it.
+Archaeological investigations have revealed the remains of a shop near the Tholos in the southwest corner of the Agora of Athens which has yielded quantities of hobnails and the base of a 5th-century drinking cup with the word ΣΙΜΟΝΟΣ ("Simon's") inscribed on it.
 Skeptics assert that it cannot be certain if this is Simon's shop.

 In the Cynic epistles, Simon is referenced by Antisthenes and Aristippus, and even partakes in the exchange.
 However, these letters are later Roman creations.

 Within the Heracles of Antisthenes, references Simon.
 Thus, it would be unlikely that he would be a literary creation of two early writers: Antisthenes, and Phaedo of Elis.

 In the recording of Simon's dialogues, Diogenes Laërtius' lack of order and the repetition of some titles point against the works being fabrication.

 R. F. Hock concludes that the lack of information and interest on Simon the Shoemaker is testified by the fact that he "came to function in a very specific context" and he "was admired really only by strict Cynics."